Interface Logic Versus Business Logic

 Layer7 Live API Creatorautomatically invokes and re-uses across resources.

-API Server fire validation rules and request pipelines only on update operations.
+Validation rules and request event handlers fire only on update operations.

 For practical examples of interface logic and business logic, see B2B API Sample.

 Interface logicis logic that is specific to a service.
 When you require logic specific to a current service, you can define resources explicitly in your API and then extend them, for example, with request events, request/response transformation, and metadata action tags.

 Many of the concepts that describe interface logic in the resources that you define explicitly in your API are available in the Business to Business (B2B) sample.

 For more information about the B2B sample, see B2B API Sample.

 Business logicis logic that is defined for entities (tables and views) as reactive logic.